Skip to content

 1. Entrepreneurs: Those who need funding for their company.

-2. Venture capitalists: Those who are looking to partner with companies and provide funding by pooling the capital of investors and creating a market to support the growth and transactions of early-stage businesses
+2. Venture Capitalists: Those who are looking to partner with companies and provide funding by pooling the capital of investors and creating a market to support the growth and transactions of early-stage businesses

 3. Private Investors: Those who are looking to invest in venture capital funds as a limited partner (LP).